dfinity/wg-identity-authentication/topics/consent-msg.md

 This section describes the interactions between the wallet and the relying party for _hot_ wallets:

 1. The relying party connects to the wallet and requests a signature on a canister call.
-2. The wallet fetches the consent message from the target canister and validates the response.
+2. The wallet fetches the consent message from the target canister and validates the response:
+   * `consent_message_request.method` must match the canister call method.
+   * `consent_message_request.arg` must match the canister call argument.
+   * The `consent_message` canister call must be made to the target canister.
+   * The response to the `consent_message` canister call (fetched using `read_state`) be delivered in a valid certificate (see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification)).
+   * The decoded response must not be `null` and match the `consent_message_response.valid` variant.
 3. The consent message is presented to the user.
 4. The user approves the canister call.
 5. The request is signed, alongside with the read state request for the matching request id and sent back to the relying party.